6 Supply Chain Challenges & Tips To Overcome Supply Chain Issues in 2021

 As it often does, this scarcity has led to a spike in pricing.
 In the last year, freight rates from China to the West Coast have jumped by 240%.

-3. Demand forecasting
+3. Difficult demand forecasting

 Demand forecasting in the middle of a global pandemic has added a new layer of complexity to many companies’ supply chain management.
 The onset of COVID-19 essentially shattered the forecasts for countless retailers and suppliers of consumer goods/services, leaving them without a guide as to how much inventory to stock or manufacture at any given time.
-The challenge, then, has come from trying to improve predictions for customer demand, while in many ways having to rely on gut instinct rather than data-driven analytics or reporting.
+The challenge, then, has come from trying to improve predictions for customer demand, while in many ways having to rely on gut instinct rather than data-driven research.

 In this situation, supply chain managers are encouraged to abandon their bias, pursue new data sets for forecast models, and continually refine their results for the greatest accuracy.